Luo-Kevin/DiveSafe/README.md

-# :diving_mask: ECSE223 DiveSafe Project: Team N
+# :diving_mask: ECSE223 DiveSafe Project: Team 7

-_(Edit this file as needed, then remove this sentence)._

 ## Project Overview

-_Provide a one-sentence overview of your project here._
+DiveSafe is the application for the Atlantis Diving (AD) program on the island country of Atlantis.
+It allows visitors to book and plan their diving trip on the island.
+Our team is implementing the Add Equipment Bundle feature.

 For more information about the DiveSafe application, please consult the [wiki](../../wiki).